 3.5 Where the Purchaser agrees in writing to accept delivery by instalments the Agreement shall be construed as a single contract in respect of each instalment.
 Nevertheless, failure by the Supplier to deliver any one instalment shall entitle the Purchaser at its option to treat the whole Agreement as repudiated.

 3.6 The Purchaser shall not be deemed to have accepted the Goods until it has had 30 days to inspect them following delivery.
 The Purchaser shall also have the right to reject the Goods as though they had not been accepted for 30 days after any latent defect in the Goods has become apparent.

-5.1 The Purchaser shall pay the price of the Goods that are delivered and accepted pursuant to these Conditions within 30 days of the date of valid invoice as received from the Supplier but time for payment shall not be of the essence of the Agreement.
+5.1 Unless otherwise agreed in writing the Purchaser shall pay the price of the Goods that are delivered and accepted pursuant to these Conditions within 30 days of the date of valid invoice as received from the Supplier but time for payment shall not be of the essence of the Agreement.